Nissan Stadium (Nashville): Tennessee Titans

+The Tennessee Titans began playing at Nissan Stadium in 1999, winning their first 13 games before losing to the Baltimore Ravens on November 12, 2000.

 Music City Miracle

 On January 8, 2000, one of the most memorable and debated plays in NFL history took place at then-Adelphia Coliseum.
 The "Music City Miracle" (as it has come to be known) was a last-minute trick play on a kickoff return that resulted in a touchdown and catapulted the Titans past the Buffalo Bills to the Divisional Playoffs.
 It also ensured that the Titans would go undefeated in the first season in the team's new home.
 The victory was seen in front of a franchise-record crowd.

 Soccer

 Nissan Stadium regularly hosts soccer matches featuring the United States men's national team as well as by the women's national team and visiting professional clubs.
 The venue was first used for soccer on April 20, 2004, in an exhibition game between the Los Angeles Galaxy of Major League Soccer and Tecos UAG of the Mexican Primera División.
 Since then Nissan Stadium has been used for friendly matches by the U.S. women versus Canada in 2004, a return of Tecos against rival F.C.
 Atlas in 2005, and the U.S. men versus Morocco in 2006.
 The stadium helped host the CONCACAF men's 2008 and 2012 qualifying tournaments for the 2008 and 2012 Summer Olympics.

 On April 1, 2009, the U.S. men's national team played a World Cup qualifier beating Trinidad and Tobago, 3–0.
 The match saw Jozy Altidore become the youngest American to score a hat trick for the national team.
 The U.S. men returned March 29, 2011 falling to Paraguay in a friendly before a record crowd of 29,059 – the largest to attend a soccer game in the state of Tennessee.

 Nissan Stadium was chosen for two games of the Group Stage for the 2017 CONCACAF Gold Cup.

 The record crowd for a soccer game played in Tennessee is 56,232 and was set on July 29, 2017, when English Premier League clubs Manchester City and Tottenham played an exhibition match at Nissan Stadium.

-Major League Soccer club Nashville SC began playing at the stadium in February 2020, and played their final game there in 2021.
+Major League Soccer club Nashville SC began temporarily playing at the stadium in 2020, their first game on February 29 being a 1–2 loss against Atlanta United FC in front of 59,069 fans.
+Their final game there was on November 23, 2021 during the first round of playoffs, where they won 3–1 against Orlando City SC in front of 26,043 fans.
+Afterwards, the team moved to Geodis Park at the Nashville Fairgrounds.